mllamazares/STRIDE-vs-ASVS/README.md

 1. The OWASP Top 10 reference is outdated (2017 version instead of 2021).
 2. The ASVS matrix is outdated (v3.0 instead of v4.0).

-Finally, I have minor disagreements in some of the categorization of both references.
+Finally, I have minor disagreements in some of the categorization of both authors.
 In this repository, I will try to address the improvements mentioned above with [a new **STRIDE vs ASVS** equivalence table](#equivalence-table).

 ## Pre-requisites